ArgonDesign/alogic/doc/params.md

 }
 ```

-Constants are emitted in the generated Verilog as _localparam_ declarations:
+Constants with a packed type are emitted in the generated Verilog as
+_localparam_ declarations:

 ```verilog
 module baz (